 - completed a minimum of 6 hours which affect the G.P.A. during the semester of honors;

-- have no IC at the time of consideration
+- have no incomplete grades (IC) at the time of consideration

-The Dean's List is published each Summer, Fall, and Spring.
+The Dean's List is published each Fall and Spring semester.

 Probation and Suspension